 Are you a racer looking for the next big step?
 Then you would like to start a 50k run race.
 But, maybe you don’t know how many miles is 50k run or even don’t know how long is 50k race.
 Well, this article will be suitable for you.

-Long-distance running has become more popular in the last few years, with marathon participation increasing nearly 50% in the last ten years.
-The 50k race is a good jump for any racer who wants to go up from marathons to ultramarathon.
-An ultramarathon is usually explained as any run that goes beyond the 26.2-mile marathon distance.
+Long-distance running has become more popular in the last few years, with marathon participation increasing by nearly 50% in the last ten years.
+The 50k race is a good jump for any racer who wants to go up from marathons to ultramarathons.
+An ultramarathon is usually defined as any run beyond the 26.2-mile marathon distance.
 So, the 50k race can be a great start to ultramarathons.
 It isn’t so hard to run through.
 Meanwhile, It isn’t easy to risk starting it without proper training.
 So let’s begin our talking by telling you how many miles in 50k.

 How Many Miles is 50k Run?

 In short, 50k equals 31.07 miles long.
 On the other hand, a marathon is 26.2 miles, so 50k is a little over the distance of a marathon.